-Manufacturers and exporters are requested to respond to this questionnaire and return the relevant parts to the Commission within the times specified on the cover page.
+Manufacturers and exporters are requested to respond to this questionnaire and return it to the Commission within the time specified on the cover page (14 February 2014(extended until 28 Feb 2014)).
 There is a statutory time limit imposed for the investigation.
 The Commission may not be able to consider submissions received after the due date.

 If you cannot lodge your submission by the due date please advise the investigation case manager as soon as possible.
-In considering whether or not to grant an extension of time, regard is had to the following: